rotshira/ex3_oop/README.md

 In this method we return mc in the graph (all the method that was made on some graph).

+# **Tests**

+The TestDiGraph and TestGraphAlgo classes run tests on both of the classes,respectively.
+We tested them using JSON files which hold great amounts of nodes and edges in order to check efficiency.

 # **running times**